ShootingKing-AM/Obsidian_to_Anki_wiki/Steps for new users.md

  * [[Usage]]
  * [[Updating existing notes]]
  * [[Data file]]
-4. You should be good to go simply running the script with the '[[Regex]]' option checked.
+4. You should be good to go simply running the script/plugin with the '[[Regex]]' option checked.